On copyright

 Thus, it is rather important that someone bridges the gap between the authors and the public: this is done by the users (e.g. a film producer or an events organiser).
 The users usually carry the financial risk of the production.
 They try to invest under the most favourable conditions with a rather solid guarantee for success.

-Prior to each use of a protected work, the user must obtain an authorisation from the author.
+Prior to each use of a protected workIntellectual property creation in literature and art (as well as computer programmes) exhibiting an individual and therefore unique character.
+Said individual character is the prerequisite that a work can be protected., the user must obtain an authorisation from the authorNatural person creating a work.
 Such authorisations are granted to the users by means of an agreement, with contracts in writing being the most recommendable form.

 Agreements & Contracts